 Mint Images/ Tim Pannell/Getty Images

-Consider these factors as to determine if installing solar panels is right for your home.
+Consider these factors to determine if installing solar panels is the right choice for your home.

 Many areas require a licensed electrician to hook up the panels to your home.
 Even if it’s not technically required where you live, it’s wise to bring in an electrician.